kaya-arro/sc-simplify/README.md

 You can also enter `stdin` by hand, terminating the input with `^D`.

-By the default, the output has the same formatting as the input.
+By default, the output has the same formatting as the input.
 Alternatively, the `--xml` flag can be enabled to yield a `.xml` file that can be loaded by GAP's `simpcomp` package with the `SCLoadXML` command:

 ```
 $ sc-simplify < my-complex.slcx -px > simplified.xml